Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Bloch's theorem

-The lattice model is based on the assumption of infinite dimensions, whereas real crystals have finite size.
+The lattice model is based on the assumption that, in each spatial direction, the system size tends to infinity, even though real crystals have finite dimensions.
 Near the surface, lattice properties are no longer meaningful.
 However, if the volume of the crystal is sufficiently large and the number of atoms at the surface is negligible compared to those in the bulk, the crystal can be approximated by an infinite lattice.
 Real boundary conditions are thus replaced by analytically more convenient ones.
 Periodic Born-von Karman boundary conditions are assumed.
-Consider a crystal with $N_1$ cells in the $\textbf{a}_1$ direction, $N_2$ cells in the $\textbf{a}_2$ direction and $N_3$ cells in the $\textbf{a}_3$ direction, being $N_i \sim 10^{23}$, $i=1,2,3$.
+Consider a crystal with $N_1$ cells along the $\mathbf{a}_1$ direction, $N_2$ cells along the $\mathbf{a}_2$ direction, and $N_3$ cells along the $\mathbf{a}_3$ direction, with $N_i \sim 10^{23}$ (recall that the typical atomic density is $\sim 10^{23}\,\mathrm{cm}^{-3}$), for $i=1,2,3$.
 Now, let us form a larger crystal, a supercrystal, as follows.
-For each direction, the sequence $N_i \textbf{a}_i$ is repeated a large number of times.
+For each direction, the sequence $N_i \textbf{a}_i$ is repeated nfinitely many times.
 The elementary cell of the supercrystal coincides with the entire crystal.
 Since the elementary cell of the crystal is defined by the lattice vectors $\textbf{a}_1$, $\textbf{a}_2$, and $\textbf{a}_3$, the elementary cell of the supercrystal is characterized by the vectors

 where $\tilde{\textbf{a}}_i$ are the primitive vectors of the supercrystal, and $N_1$, $N_2$, and $N_3$ are the number of unit cells along each lattice direction.
 The structure of the reciprocal lattice corresponding to this supercrystal can be determined, and it can be shown that the primitive vectors of the reciprocal lattice are given by